Dandruff (Itchy Scalp)

 What if my dandruff isn’t getting better?

 The steps above help most people clear their dandruff.
-Sometimes a contact allergy, psoriasis, or another condition can cause itchy scalp.
-If over-the-counter shampoos are not working, prescription topical steroids can help get your dandruff under control.
-Look for a board-certified dermatologist in your area.
+But sometimes, itchy scalp can be caused by other conditions like contact allergies or psoriasis.
+If over-the-counter shampoos don’t work, prescription topical steroid solutions can help control the problem.
+If you need extra help, look for a board-certified dermatologist near you.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah or me virtually with Honeydew.

 DISCLAIMER